 * Early retirement.
 All you've got to do is save a high portion of your income, grow your financial nut, and build multiple income streams.
 I've seen people who only made $60,000 a year retire well before 60.
 On the flip side, I know of plenty of people who make multiple six figures a year and can't afford to retire even after 20 years of such income.
 Early retirees are willing to sacrifice a little pleasure now for a lot of freedom later.
 There is no secret to early retirement, only execution.

 * Managing your money.
-There are so many free tools and low cost money management options out there like Mint and Quicken to help track your finances.
-My favorite is Personal Capital where they track your net worth after you aggregate all your accounts so you don’t have to do so by hand or on an Excel spreadsheet.
+There are so many free tools to help manage your money for free.
+My favorite is Personal Capital where they track your net worth after you aggregate all your accounts so you don't have to do so by hand or on an Excel spreadsheet.
 They saved me $1,700 in 401(k) fees I had no idea I was paying in 2012 through their 401(k) fee analyzer tool.
 And now I run my portfolios through their Investment Checkup tool once a quarter to make sure my risk levels are appropriate for my objectives.
 To not take advantage of the internet and technology would be silly.

 There is no such thing as a person who wants to be financially well off who is unwilling to do anything to get there.
 Once we accept this tautology, then we realize it's unnecessary to worry about anybody's finances again.